 2. Enter the Master of Construction Management

-Next, you will choose the Master of Construction Management which is an accredited professional degree to help develop your career in the construction industry.
+Choose the Master of Construction Management which is an accredited professional degree to help develop your career in the construction industry.

-You will learn to manage the construction process end-to-end, and choose one of three specialisations to enhance your skills and knowledge:
+Learn to manage the construction process end-to-end, and choose one of three specialisations to enhance your skills and knowledge:

 - Cost management